 - If a kid exhibits any of the symptoms mentioned above, parents should seek emergency medical attention.

-- Children exposed to the virus should drink plenty of boiling water to keep hydrated.
+- Children exposed to the virus should drink plenty of boiling water to keep them hydrated.

 - The blisters and rashes should not be scratched.